uniwebcms/dev-tools/src/templates/project/README.md

 ## Why Uniweb Framework?

 **Build plug-and-play Foundations.** Create a Foundation and deploy it across multiple sites.
-When you update components, all connected sites benefit automatically.
+When you update components, all connected sites benefit automatically based on their version strategy—improvements propagate without redeployment.

+**Components that scale to your needs.** Build hardcoded components for a single site or create parameterized components that content creators configure.
+Start with minimal schemas (just component names) and add parameters, presets, and validation as your needs grow.
+The framework supports the entire continuum—from site-specific React components to comprehensive design systems for content creators.

-**Components without the complexity.** A lightweight JavaScript engine runs in every site and provides all the typical code — localization, analytics, data fetching, forms, uploads.
+**Components without the complexity.** A lightweight JavaScript engine runs in every site and provides all the typical infrastructure—localization, analytics, data fetching, forms, uploads.
 You just write components that receive preprocessed content and render it.

 **Standard React workflow.** Use any packages, styles, or tools you prefer.
-The Framework scaffolds a normal React project — no vendor lock-in.
+The Framework scaffolds a normal React project—no vendor lock-in.

 **Component schemas define the contract.** Every exposed component requires a schema file—at minimum, defining the component's name.
+This minimal schema is enough for hardcoded components in single-site projects.
 Rich schemas that specify parameters, options, and validation unlock powerful features:

 - Content teams can configure components through frontmatter options
 - The build process validates frontmatter against your schema
 - The Uniweb App integrates your components as native building blocks in its visual editor
 - Your Foundation's complete interface is defined by all component schemas plus Foundation-level settings

 Start with minimal schemas during development.
-Add parameters and options as your components mature.
-The schema defines what content teams can achieve with each component—from hardcoded sections (minimal schema) to fully configurable building blocks (rich schema).
+Add parameters and options as your components mature and your use case expands—for flexibility across related sites, for content creator empowerment, or for deep visual editor integration.
+The schema defines what content teams can achieve with each component, scaled to your project's requirements.

 ### The Power of Specialization